Note: This post is sponsored by Discount Tire, as always, all opinions are my own.

 First, determine how big of a circle you need for the base of your sandbox by measuring the tire’s diameter.
 Then, draw the right size circle onto your wood and cut it out with the saw.
 The DIY compass is super simple.
 Just measure a piece of string 2 inches longer than you actually need it and tie one end to the thumbtack and one end to the pencil.
 Voila.

-Next, drill in screws every inch or two.
+Next, use a drill to attach the wood circle with every inch or two.
 Andy drilled in screws about every inch.
 (I don’t think that’s necessary!)

-And here’s what Max thinks about the sandbox.
+And here’s what Max thinks about his new to him DIY sandbox!
 Just a little sand between the fingers and the toes.
 He’s obsessed.
-(At least for now, ha!)